Plant Soil Conditioner Trial 9

 The strongest growing plants all suffered from an aphid outbreak in early January.

-Our greenhouse doors and vents are kept wide open to stop plants from cooking in the summer sun.
+The greenhouse doors and vents are kept wide open to stop plants from cooking in the summer sun.
 This means that pest insects such as moths, aphids and whitefly can freely come and go (and so can their predators).
-In early January, we noticed an outbreak of aphids on the capsicum seedlings in the trial.
+In early January, I noticed an outbreak of aphids on the capsicum seedlings in the trial.
 However, most of these aphid infestations occurred on the strongest growing plants.

 Soil conditioners for vegetable gardens Melbourne